 Prayer where we ask for things from God is a funny thing.
 Similarly many people struggle with understanding how prayer works.
 For prayer does no change who God is but it does change who we are.
 Similarly God does make us certain promises in the Bible.

-One of the things my husband and I have struggled with is the question, “does God always answer prayer?”
+One of the things I have struggled with is the question, “does God always answer prayer?”
 For there are verses that imply he does.
 “So if I ask for a Mercedes will he absolutely give me one?”
 The simple answer is yes he always answers prayer.
 But the complex answer is he does not always answer prayers in the way you think he should or you asked.
 When you asked for a Mercedes maybe he gives you a bike that means you start exercising and loss 60 lbs.
 Look God gave you means to transportation and made you healthier all at he same time.

 So maybe God did not give you a fancy car but he does make us the promise of answering prayer and he does make the promise that he will ALWAYS give you either what you ask for or something better but never something less.

 This is a promise that is often hard to hold on to.
 From my experience with praying for something of importance it has meant I have had to wait, endure, walk through darkness before coming out the other side.
 But God has been faithful in answering prayer.
 Sometimes it has taken a week, sometimes it has taken a year, sometimes it has taken 20 years and some things I am still waiting on.
 But God has always been faithful in giving me things far better than my narrow mind could imagine.
 For at the end of the day my prayer is always: Lord May your will be done on earth at it is in heaven.
 Amen.